evidence-dev/evidence/sites/docs/docs/deployment/deployment-overview.md

 This has two benefits for you and your users:

 1. If something goes wrong with your SQL, Evidence just stops building your project, and continues to serve older results.
 2. Your site will be exceptionally fast.
-Under most conditions, pages will load in miliseconds.
+Under most conditions, pages will load in milliseconds.

 ## Builds